US Stock Indices End Mixed as Traders Weigh Retail Profits - ExBulletin

 US Stock Indices End Mixed as Traders Weigh Retail Profits

-A wobbly day on Wall Street ended with a mixed finish for stock indexes on Thursday, pushing the S&P 500 and Nasdaq to new highs.
+A wobbly day on Wall Street ended with a mixed finish for stock indexes today, pushing the S&P 500 and Nasdaq to new highs.

 The S&P 500 rose 0.3% and the Nasdaq rose 0.5%, enough for the indices to hit new highs after a modest pullback a day earlier.
 After a series of highs and lows this week, the indices are on track for a weekly gain.
 The Dow Jones Industrial Average slipped 0.2%, its third decline since the start of the week.